WAN-Solutions/wan24-Core/src/Wan24-Core/README.md

 be organized thread-safe.

-The return value of `ProcessAsync` is the number of objects processed until timeout or cancelled.
+The return value of `ProcessAsync` is the number of objects processed until timeout or canceled.

-The processing delegate shouldn't care about the timeout or if cancelled and just process the given number of objects.
+The processing delegate shouldn't care about the timeout or if canceled and just process the given number of objects.

 **NOTE**: A usage gap will slide the throttling timer.
 Example: